spyder-ide/spyder-docs/STYLEGUIDE.md

 - Documentation should build with no warnings with ``Sphinx`` in nitpicky mode
 - Lower case filenames, rst extension, hyphens as space deliminators, short but descriptive
 - End files with a newline (blank line)
-- 1 blank line after all headings and before and after paragraphs, directives and "|"s
+- 1 blank line after all headings and before and after paragraphs, directives and ``|``s
 - Use Line Feed (LF, ``\n``) as the End of Line character on all platforms
 - Use UTF-8 for all files (with no BOM, as dictated by the UTF-8 standard); do not use Windows Notepad as this adds a BOM and can otherwise corrupt files easily
 - Use standard UTF-8 characters instead of escape sequences for non-ASCII values (e.g. em dash, en dash, etc)